AI Governance Diagnostic

 Update the relevant Statement of Responsibilities immediately.
 Name the accountable Senior Manager.
 Document the oversight protocol.
 Add AI systems to the Management Responsibilities Map.

 This is not a consultant's opinion.
-It is a deterministic finding derived from your intake.
-Every finding maps to the obligation that created it.
+It is a deterministic finding derived from intake signals against a fixed gap library.
+The same inputs produce this finding on every run.

 CLEARANCE does not produce recommendations.
-It produces findings — each one tied to a specific regulatory obligation, a specific control that is absent, and a specific action that closes it permanently.
+It produces findings.
+Each one is tied to a specific regulatory obligation, a specific control that is absent, and a specific action that closes it permanently.

 The same intake always produces the same findings.
 No consultant interpretation.
 No subjectivity.
-If a gap fires, the trigger condition was met — evidenced from what your organisation told us about its own system.
+If a gap fires, the trigger condition was met.

-A full engagement covers multiple sectors and produces findings across five governance layers.
-Every finding is structured this way.
+A full engagement covers your sector and produces findings across governance layers.
 The report is designed to be handed to a board, an insurer, or a regulator without further explanation.